 If they are BCC Library materials and no one else has requested them, you are welcome to renew.
 You can send us an email (email@example.com), give us a call (910-755-7331), or stop by the Circulation Desk and say that you want to renew your items.
 If they are interlibrary loan (ILL) items, however, the lending library determines whether they will allow a renewal or not.
 So please check with library staff to determine whether your ILL items are eligible for renewal.
-For more information about borrowing, please visit: https://brunswickcc.libguides.com/policies/borrowing.
+For more information about borrowing, please visit our Borrowing page.

-All items (BCC or ILL) can be returned directly to library staff, the book drop in the Circulation Desk, or the blue 24/7 book drop located outside Building A, under the main staircase.
+All items (BCC or ILL) can be returned directly to library staff, the book drop in the Circulation Desk, or the blue 24/7 book drop located outside Building A on the ground floor.

 Unfortunately, Chrome negatively interferes with networked printing systems so IT had to remove it from our library student computers in order to solve our persistent printing issues.
 We apologize for this inconvenience!
 But reliable printing in the library really requires it.

 You can access Google Docs through any browser, including the library's preferred browser: Firefox.
 Simply click on this link (https://www.google.com/docs/about/) and sign in with your Google Docs login.

 We ask that you sign in at the Circulation Desk iPads every time you come to the library to use one of our library student computers by completing the Computer Usage form.
 Your doing this for each new computer session helps us to paint a picture of computer usage for our library stats.
 The more accurate our usage count, the more likely we will be able to get new and updated computer hardware from administration when we need it!